Teloah/lsp-vs-isp/README.md

 # LSP vs ISP

-Nick Hodges [is writing][coding in delphi group] a book "[More Coding in Delphi][more coding]" - a sequel to his excellent book "[Coding in Delphi][coding in delphi]".
+Nick Hodges [is writing][coding in delphi group] a book "[More Coding in Delphi][more coding]" — a sequel to his excellent book "[Coding in Delphi][coding in delphi]".
 In a section about Interface Segregation Principle he uses essentially the same example as for Liskov Substitution Principle, only the names are changed.
 Here I'll try to show why I think that it is not a good idea and cannot explain the meaning of ISP to the readers.
 Worse, it can lead to an impression that both of these principles are very similar or even almost the same.
 If an example is the same and an outcome from applying the principles is the same, what's the difference, right?
 And, if one principle already fixes the problem, why bother to remember another one?
-I'll try to explain the difference and show what problems each of them is designed to prevent.
+I'll try to describe the difference, show what problems each of them is designed to prevent and take a closer look to the relation between LSP and ISP.

 ### The Liskov Substitution Principle